Kweku Tawiah Ackaah-Boafo

-Kweku Tawiah Ackaah-Boafo is a Ghanaian jurist and an active Justice of the Supreme Court of Ghana.
+Kweku Tawiah Ackaah-Boafo is a Ghanaian jurist and an active justice of the Supreme Court of Ghana.

 Early life and education

 Ackaah-Boafo was born in Accra to Agnes Quaison and Nicholas Adu Ackaah and hails from Insu-Siding in the Western Region of Ghana.

 He had his secondary education at St. Augustine's Secondary School, Bogoso, Winneba Secondary School (now Winneba Senior High School) where he obtained his O-Level certificate and Sekondi College where he obtained his A-Level certificate.
 He obtained a Bachelor of Laws (LLB) from the University of Ghana from 1991 to 1994, followed by a professional law program (BL) at the Ghana School of Law from 1994 to 1996.
 He pursued further studies at the Erik Castrén Institute of International Law and Human Rights, University of Helsinki, Finland, in 1999, earning a Master of Laws (LLM) in 2002.
-Additionally, he completed an Executive Master of Arts in African Integration and Development (EMRIAD) at the Ghana Institute of Management and Public Administration (GIMPA), graduating as the Overall Best Student in 2021.
+He completed an Executive Master of Arts in African Integration and Development (EMRIAD) at the Ghana Institute of Management and Public Administration (GIMPA), graduating as the Overall Best Student in 2021.

 Career

 Ackaah-Boafo had his pupillage at Bosomtwe Sam and Associates in Takoradi and went on to found Kendicks Law Firm with Ben Ackaah Gyasi.
 Following his studies in Finland, he proceeded to Canada where he enrolled at the University of Ottawa for his pupillage, after which he was called to the Canadian Bar.
-In Canada, he worked as a Barrister and Solicitor in Toronto, specializing in Criminal Law, Family Law, and Immigration Law.
+In Canada, he worked as a barrister and solicitor in Toronto, specializing in criminal law, family law, and immigration law.
 He appeared before provincial and federal courts, as well as adjudication tribunals such as the Immigration and Refugee Board (IRB) and the Immigration Appeal Division (IAD) of Citizenship and Immigration Canada, notably contributing to the Jane Creba trial.

-Upon returning to Ghana, he joined the judiciary and served as a Justice of the High Court (General Jurisdiction Division, Accra) from April 2015 to December 2022.
-During this period, he delivered significant judgments, including a medical negligence case against the 37 Military Hospital, holding the hospital liable for the death of a 27-year-old PhD candidate, and a copyright infringement case involving the joint ownership of an unpublished law book, "Annotated Evidence Act of Ghana".
+Upon returning to Ghana, he joined the judiciary and served as a justice of the High Court (General Jurisdiction Division, Accra) from April 2015 to December 2022.
+During this period, he delivered significant judgments, including a medical negligence case against the 37 Military Hospital, holding the hospital liable for the death of a 27-year-old PhD candidate, and a copyright infringement case involving the joint ownership of an unpublished law book, Annotated Evidence Act of Ghana.

 In December 2022, Ackaah-Boafo was appointed to the Court of Appeal, where he continued to adjudicate cases, including the Republic v Cassiel Ato Forson and Richard Jakpa case, which garnered public attention.
-In 2025, he was sworn in as a Justice of the Supreme Court of Ghana.
+In 2025, he was sworn in as a justice of the Supreme Court of Ghana.
 Ackaah-Boafo has emphasized the importance of concise and accessible judgments to enhance public understanding of legal decisions, drawing inspiration from his training under lawyers such as Yiadom Atuobi-Danso and Justice Gordon Cudjoe in Canada.
 He has also served as a part-time lecturer at the Ghana School of Law since 2021, teaching legal ethics to promote integrity within the profession.